willablackmon/crypto_clustering_kmeans/README.md

 #### Hyperparameter Tuning

-* **Elbow method** used to determine optimal number of clusters by analyzing the inertia values across different k values.  k=4 shows the largest change in slop
+* **Elbow method** used to determine optimal number of clusters by analyzing the inertia values across different k values.  k=4 shows the largest change in slope.
-* The best value for k was the same with the PCA data as determined using the original data.
+* The best value for k was the same with the PCA data, as determined using the original data.

 <figure>
     <img src="images/1721440125862.png" style="width: 100%; max-width: 400px;"